karla0311/karla0311/README.md

 ---

 ### 🚀 I’m currently looking for roles or internships where I can grow, contribute, and explore where I want to go in tech.
+You can reach me at karlaa09861@gmail.com